 Advance your civilization, grow your dynasty, and accumulate victory points by strategically placing tiles, leaders, and even monuments on the board.
 As civilizations grow, wars may erupt over the region’s limited land and resources, or another ruler may incite rebellion among your people, forcing you to fight for your territory.
 The ruler who has the greatest amount of victory points in the weakest aspect of their civilization wins!Read More

-by – Price: – – – – Once Yokohama was just a fishing village, but now at the beginning of the Meiji era it’s becoming a harbor open to foreign countries and one of the leading trade cities of Japan.
-As a result, many Japanese products such as copper and raw silk are collected in … Read moreRead More
+Once Yokohama was just a fishing village, but now at the beginning of the Meiji era it’s becoming a harbor open to foreign countries and one of the leading trade cities of Japan.
+As a result, many Japanese products such as copper and raw silk are collected in Yokohama for export to other countries.
+At … Read moreRead More

-by – Price: – – – – The Hit Japanese Game of Supernatural Horror, now in English for the First Time!
+The Hit Japanese Game of Supernatural Horror, now in English for the First Time!
 Hako Onna is a game of horror hide-and-seek, translated from the 4th edition of the popular Japanese game.
-One player plays the “Hako Onna” (the Woman in the Box), and the rest are “Visitors”, who are … Read moreRead More
+One player plays the “Hako Onna” (the Woman in the Box), and the rest are “Visitors”, who are trying to escape from the mansion.
+As … Read moreRead More

 Do you have what it takes to be a deep space colonist?
 An alien frontier awaits the brave and daring!
 This new planet will be harsh, but if you have the skills to manage your resources, build a fleet, research alien life, and settle colonies, the world can be yours.